ChicoBitcoinJoe/community/notes.md

 ## NonCritical ##
 - Community Sidenav
-    - Turn into directive
     - Multi sidenav stats button

 - postView
     - submit post does not preview the comment section
     - video preview frame not updating when link provided

-- Settings Sidenav
-    - Turn into directive

 - You can upvote or downvote yourself
 - Create Community card is dreadful